aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 # Conclusions

-In this lesson we have learned how to define functions and use positional and keyword arguments.
+In this lesson we learned how to define functions and use positional as well as keyword arguments.

 If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
 If you have any **question** or **suggestion**, please post them in the **discussion below**!